All Episodes

 And yet there are two big deals coming.

-Uh this this 100-hour juggernaut uh to get student loan rate cut is the the vote is today, and the coverage through I don't care, San Francisco Chronicle, don't care where you look.
+And the coverage through, I don't care, San Francisco Chronicle, I don't care where you look.

 I want to tell you about this student loan cut business.

-If you cut student loan rates, and if you increase the deduction, a tax deduction for uh tuition, what do you end up doing?
+If you cut student loan rates and if you increase the deduction, the tax deduction for tuition, what do you end up doing?

 You allow universities to raise tuition.